Meagan McClelland: Early life

-Rutgers Scarlet Knights
+College career

 McClelland succeeded Casey Murphy as the starting goalkeeper for the Rutgers Scarlet Knights.
 In her freshman season in 2018, she played all 20 games and kept 8 clean sheets, leading the Big Ten Conference in goals against average.
 Rutgers placed second in the conference and qualified for the Big Ten and NCAA tournaments, losing in both first rounds.
 McClelland was named the Big Ten Freshman of the Year and third-team All-Big Ten.
 In her sophomore season, she kept 12 clean sheets in 21 games, earning second-team All-Big Ten honors and helping Rutgers repeat as Big Ten regular-season runners-up.
 They made the semifinals of the Big Ten tournament but lost in the first round of the NCAA tournament.
 She became team captain in her junior season, which was pushed back to the spring because of the COVID-19 pandemic.
 She kept 7 clean sheets in 16 games, earning second-team All-Big Ten honors, as Rutgers made the Big Ten tournament semifinals and the second round of the NCAA tournament.

 McClelland and Rutgers had a banner year in her senior season in 2021.
 She made a career-high 83 saves and kept a career-high 13 clean sheets in 25 games, earning third-team All-Big Ten honors.
 Rutgers went 10–0 in conference play to claim the program's first Big Ten regular-season title, and they did not concede in the Big Ten tournament until the final where they lost to Michigan.
 In the NCAA tournament, McClelland saved three penalty kicks and made one herself in a third-round shootout win against TCU, then saved one kick and converted another in a quarterfinal shootout win against Arkansas.
 The No. 1 seed Scarlet Knights reached their second-ever national semifinal where they fell to eventual champions No. 1 Florida State.
 McClelland returned to use her fifth year of eligibility, granted by the NCAA due to the pandemic.
 She kept 8.5 clean sheets in 20 games as Rutgers finished seventh in the conference in 2022.
 She left college with the second-most minutes played in NCAA history behind McKinley Crone.

 Club career

-NWSL beginnings

 McClelland was not selected in the 2023 NWSL Draft but was invited to preseason training with the Chicago Red Stars, who signed her to a short-term national team replacement contract on April 7, 2023.
-She signed further short-team deals later that year with San Diego Wave FC in July and NJ/NY Gotham FC in September.
-She signed a permanent contract with Gotham in November as they finished the season as NWSL Champions.
+Later that year, she signed further short-team deals with San Diego Wave FC in July and NJ/NY Gotham FC in September.
+She signed a permanent contract with Gotham in November as they finished the season as NWSL champions.